nathabonfim59/cerebras-code-monitor/README.md

 ### Authentication

-The monitor requires a valid authJS session token:
+The monitor can authenticate using either a session cookie or an API key.

+#### Session Cookie Authentication (Recommended)

+This method provides the most accurate data for token prediction calculations:

-1. Log into your Cerebras Cloud account
+1. Log into your Cerebras Cloud account at https://cloud.cerebras.ai
 2. Extract the session token from browser cookies:
+   - Open Developer Tools (F12 or right-click → Inspect)
+   - Go to Application tab → Cookies → https://cloud.cerebras.ai
+   - Copy the value of 'authjs.session-token' cookie
    ```
    authjs.session-token=your-session-token-here
    ```